OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 If a formal abuse-case technique isn’t used, generate a set of abuse-cases for each scenario by starting with a statement of normal usage and brainstorming ways in which the statement might be negated, in whole or in part.
-The simplest way to get started is to insert the word “no” or “not” into the usage statement in as many ways as possible, typically around nouns and verbs.
+The simplest way to get started is to insert the word "no" or "not" into the usage statement in as many ways as possible, typically around nouns and verbs.
 Each usage scenario should generate several possible abuse-case statements.